franckbrl/crf_sent_segmenter/README.md

 ## Training

 For training, run `train_sentence_segmenter.py`.
 The minimal input is the training data.
 The minimal ouput is the model trained on this data.

 The training data (and optional test data) should be in [CONLL-U format](https://universaldependencies.org/format.html).
+Sentences from the data are concatenated in paragraphs.
+Paragraph lengths are set randomly (see `--max-plen` argument).
+Thus the model is optimized to retrieve the sentence boundaries in such paragraphs.

 For more details and options, run `train_sentence_segmenter.py --help`.

 ## Inference

 For inference, run `run_sentence_segmenter.py`.
 It takes as input a text file and returns one split sentence per line.

 For more details and options, run `run_sentence_segmenter.py --help`.

 ## Quick example

-* Install all required modules
+* Install required modules
 * Download training and test data: [French Sequoia corpus](http://deep-sequoia.inria.fr/) from Universal Dependencies project.
-In root repository, run:
+In the root of this repository, run:
 ```
 mkdir data
 wget -P data/ https://raw.githubusercontent.com/UniversalDependencies/UD_French-Sequoia/master/fr_sequoia-ud-train.conllu data/